 ^{}Only case management salaries/benefits associated with serving Home4Good clients are considered eligible.
-Documentation supporting delivery of case management services is required.

-- The grant term for all Rapid Re-Housing grants is two (2) years. - There is no limit in the amount of funding requests; however, approved funding amounts may be different than the funding request depending on the total number of applications approved for funding, and an applicant's past performance history. - To be considered eligible, Rapid Re-Housing programs must be distinct and separate from other programs of the nonprofit applicant. - Applicants for the Rapid Re-Housing Program must be able to demonstrate the ability to fund a dollar-for-dollar match of the Home4Good request amount. - Applicants must adhere to the CoC Rapid Re-Housing Standards, unless otherwise outlined in the grant agreement. - Applicants must be able to demonstrate that there is at least one (1) full-time case manager on staff whose time is dedicated to providing case management services for Rapid Re-Housing clients.
-Additionally, applicants are required to document contact with Rapid Re-Housing clients at least once every thirty (30) days. - Direct-client assistance per household may not exceed \$8,500 unless pre-approved by DSHA on a case-by-case basis.
-Direct-client assistance includes all eligible rental and financial expenses - All direct-client assistance must be paid directly to the landlord or utility company on behalf of the client.
-Any assistance paid directly to the client will not qualify as a reimbursement expense. - Rapid Re-Housing clients may receive assistance for no more than an 18-month period. - Household incomes of individuals or families assisted by Home4Good Rapid Re-Housing funding must be income certified at or below 50% of Area Median Income at re-evaluation date (12 months), which must take place not less than once annually from the intake date, unless otherwise preapproved by DSHA on a case-by-case basis. - Applicants are required to register with Housing Alliance DE and provide data on clients served. - Applicants are required to propose a targeted geographic area; however, DSHA will make the final determination as to which county or counties a Subgrantee may target with Home4Good funds.
+- The term for all Rapid Re-Housing grants is two (2) years. - To be considered eligible, Rapid Re-Housing programs must be distinct and separate from other programs of the nonprofit applicant. - Applicants for the Rapid Re-Housing Program must be able to demonstrate the ability to fund a dollar-for-dollar match of the Home4Good request amount. - Applicants must be able to demonstrate that there is at least one (1) full-time case manager on staff whose time is dedicated to providing case management services for Rapid Re-Housing clients.
+Additionally, applicants are required to document contact with Rapid Re-Housing clients at least once every thirty (30) days. - All direct-client assistance must be paid directly to the landlord or utility company on behalf of the client.
+Any assistance paid directly to the client will not qualify as a reimbursement expense. - Rapid Re-Housing clients may receive assistance up to a 24-month period. - Household income of individuals or families assisted by Home4Good Rapid Re-Housing funding may not exceed 50% of the Area Median Income. - Applicants are required to register with Housing Alliance DE and report in CMIS on households served. - Applicants are required to propose a targeted geographic area; however, DSHA will make the final determination as to which county or counties a Subgrantee may target with Home4Good funding.